lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

           |-------FCN=0-------->|
           |-------FCN=0-------->|
           |-------FCN=0-------->|
-          |-----FCN=1 + MIC --->|MIC checked: success =>
+          |-----FCN=1 + MIC --->| Integrity check: success
+        (End)
 ~~~~
-{: #Fig-Example-Unreliable title='Transmission in No-ACK mode of an IPv6 packet carried by 11 fragments'}
+{: #Fig-Example-Unreliable title='Transmission in No-ACK mode of a SCHC Packet carried by 11 SCHC Fragments'}

 In the following examples, N (i.e. the size if the FCN field) is 3 bits.
 Therefore, the All-1 FCN value is 7.

-{{Fig-Example-Win-NoLoss-NACK}} illustrates the transmission in ACK-on-Error of an IPv6 packet that needs 11 fragments, with MAX_WIND_FCN=6 and no fragment loss.
+{{Fig-Example-Win-NoLoss-NACK}} illustrates the transmission in ACK-on-Error mode of a SCHC Packet fragmented in 11 tiles, with one tile per SCHC Fragment, MAX_WIND_FCN=6 and no lost SCHC Fragment.

 ~~~~
         Sender               Receiver